 Florida Bright Futures Program

 The Florida Bright Futures Scholarship program has undergone many changes in the last several years.
-We recommend that you visit the Bright Futures website for the most current information about the program.
+Please review the Bright Futures Student Handbook for more detailed information about the program.

 |Academic Top Scholars

 ||$44.00 (In addition to FAS amount, for fall and spring term only)

 At UNF, Bright Futures is initially awarded to students with a "placeholder" estimate.
 The initial estimate is based on 15 credit hours at the current year's credit hour rate.
 Once student registers and/or after the end of the add/drop week, the award amount will update based on the actual credit hours.

 Bright Futures for Spring Term

 If you plan to transfer to UNF from another institution for the spring term, please ensure you select UNF as your school of choice for term 2 in your Florida Office of Student Financial Aid account.
 UNF's school code is 161.

 Bright Futures for Summer Term